 - Trustee 1786-1802

-New Jersey born Charles Pettit was the son of John Pettit, a wealthy Philadelphia importer and an underwriter of marine insurance.
+New Jersey born Charles Pettit was the son of Andrew and Dinah (Woolverton) Pettit of Hunterdon County, New Jersey.
 In 1758 after receiving a classical education, Charles Pettit married Sarah Reed, a half sister of the highly influential Joseph Reed.
 This alliance paved the way for a career in public service.

 During the 1760s Pettit concentrated on his iron-mongering business, but in 1767 he was appointed a provincial surrogate, the first step in his long political career.
 He held a number of minor offices in New Jersey during the next few years.
 In 1770 he was admitted to the bar.
 In 1771 Pettit was served as a lieutenant colonel and an aide to Governor William Franklin.